USS Glide (1862): Construction and characteristics

 The American Civil War began in 1861, and the Union and the Confederacy purchased civilian steamboats for riverine warfare.
 The Union converted some of these steamboats into a class of vessels known as tinclad warships.
 These vessels were armored with thin iron armor, in comparison to the heavier armored ironclads, and had light drafts.
 One of these vessels purchased and converted into a tinclad was the sternwheel steamer Glide.
 She was built at Shousetown, Pennsylvania, in 1862, and was purchased on November 17, under the authority of Acting Rear Admiral David Dixon Porter while the vessel was at Pittsburgh, Pennsylvania.
 It cost the government $16,500 to purchase Glide.
 Her tonnage was 137 tons, while her further dimensions are unknown.

 The process of converting Glide into a tinclad occurred at Cincinnati, Ohio, and Glide was then sent to Cairo, Illinois, to be fitted out.
 While at Cairo, it was deemed necessary to reconstruct some of her gun ports, as they were not considered satisfactory.
 On December 3, she was commissioned.
 Armed with six 24-pounder Dahlgren guns, she was commanded by Acting Lieutenant Selim E. Woodworth.
-She was manned by a crew of 38, of whom 30 were African American.
+She was crewed by a complement of 38, of whom 30 were African American.